University of Bolton, Deane Road, Bolton. BL3 5AB

 BEng (Hons) graduates can apply for Incorporated Engineer (IEng) professional status after the necessary practice in industry.

-You’ll be encouraged to become a student member of the relevant Institution(s) and take part in local and regional activities, enabling you to network with potential employers.
+You’ll be encouraged to become a student member of the relevant Institution(s) and participate in local and regional activities, enabling you to network with potential employers.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-Completing a civil engineering degree will prepare you for a career in the construction industry as well as in the wider business, management and financial sectors.
+Completing our BEng (Hons) Civil Engineering degree will prepare you for a career in the construction industry as well as in the wider business, management and financial sectors.
 Recent graduates have been employed by civil and structural engineering practices, local authorities, government agencies and civil engineering contractors.

 Civil and structural engineers work on buildings of all kinds and transport and communication infrastructures.
 This can include bridges, roads, tunnels, canals and other large constructions.
 They also work for employers involved in the production, storage and distribution of electricity, gas and water.
 Opportunities are available with employers both in the UK and overseas.

-Most new graduates who enter professional training with a civil engineering company continue to study part-time whilst working in order to achieve professional standards to become either a Chartered (CEng) or Incorporated (IEng) Engineer.
-It’s also possible to study a postgraduate Master’s course in Civil Engineering which further develops general skills and knowledge or specialist knowledge in a particular area, such as water management, earthquake engineering, maritime civil engineering and environmental engineering.
+Most new graduates who enter professional training with a civil engineering company continue to study part-time whilst working to achieve professional standards to become either a Chartered (CEng) or Incorporated (IEng) Engineer.
+It’s also possible to study a postgraduate master’s degree in civil engineering, which further develops general skills and knowledge or specialist knowledge in a particular area, such as water management, earthquake engineering, maritime civil engineering and environmental engineering.

-Graduates can use the qualification to enter a range of other careers.
-For some of these roles, relevant experience or postgraduate study may be required.
+Graduates can use the qualification as a stepping-stone into a range of other careers.
+For some of these roles, relevant experience and/or postgraduate study may be required.
 Potential roles include:

 The fees for a student’s course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.